 ~/.vim/after/ftplugin/sml.vim.
 These folders and file likely don’t exist

 yet; you’ll have to create them.
 The

 after folder in Vim is used to override

-Conversely, if you’d like a little better idea when Vim’s going to hard wrap your line, you can add this line to your vimrc:
+Alternatively, if you’d like a little better idea when Vim’s going to hard wrap your line, you can add one of these lines to your vimrc:

 We covered a lot, so here’s a quick recap:

 - Install SML locally.
 It’s super easy to do on macOS and Linux (use your package manager), and means you don’t have to have a Wi-Fi connection to develop SML.